ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Roles assigned to non-existing users
 Identify role assignments (sys_user_has_role) for users that do not exists

+### Child group does not contain all parent roles
+Review Identified groups to understand why the roles have not been inherited from the parent group.
+This could happen when the Business Rules did not execute.
+Another potential cause could be a clone where the Group Role [sys_group_has_role] table has been excluded.
+This could also occur when the roles have been deleted directly from the Group Role [sys_group_has_role] table.
+Removing the parent from this group, saving, and then adding the parent back should resolve this issue.

 ## Category: Upgradability

 ### Call GlideRecord using new